redhat-performance/McCloud/README.rst

 * Runs Browbeat scenario post install
 * Artifacts and timings for tasks
 * Options can be toggled off for vanilla overcloud if needed
-* Handles instackenv/ipmi invalid hardware

 Initial Deployment Usage:

-* Assumes pre-provisioned Baremetal machine for Undercloud (Waits until machine is ready if kicked )
+* Assumes pre-provisioned Baremetal machine for Undercloud (Waits until machine is ready if kicked)

 ::